 - An exclusion order is a court order that suspends the right of a married person, civil partner, or cohabitee who has occupancy rights to live in the family home (matrimonial home).
-For more information, see ‘Housing’.
+For more information, see the page on 'Housing and Accommodation options'.

-- A non-harassment order is a court order similar to an interdict but is intended to prevent behaviour that may cause you harm, distress, makes you feel afraid or is harassing you in other ways.
+- A non-harassment order is a court order similar to an interdict which is intended to prevent behaviour that may cause you harm, distress, or that makes you feel afraid or, is harassing you in other ways.
 For example, the court may order your partner/ex-partner to stop , following you or emailing, phoning or texting you.
 Breach of a non-harassment order is a criminal offence, and your partner can be arrested if they do this.

 - A Forced Marriage Protection Order (FMPO) is a protection order available through the civil law if you have been forced to marry, might be at risk of being forced to marry or have already been forced into a marriage.
 A Forced Marriage Protection Order (FMPO) is a court order that can both restrict the behaviour of third parties e.g stopping them contacting you, taking you out of the country or can instruct them to do specific things such as surrendering passports to the courts.
 The court can impose a wide range of conditions and tailor the FMPO to provide you with the best protection.
 It is a criminal offence to breach the terms of an FMPO.